hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >
 >     + options
 >
->     --all
 >
->     Retrieve the logs from all instances.
-Before 2.3 only.
->
->     --filename
->
->     Filter the log stream by origin file (glob pattern).
-Target
->     version 2.4+ only.
->
->     --follow
->
->     Tail -f the log stream.
-Target version 2.4+ only.
->
->     --group
->
->     The once-off group to use for the current operation.
-This is a
->     Application Lifecycle Service 2 option.
->
 >     --instance
 >
->     The id of the instance to filter the log stream for, or (before
+>     The id of the instance to filter the log stream for.
->     2.3), to retrieve the logs of.
 >
 >     --json
 >